Child Custody in Utah

 Contact Child Custody Attorney David Pedrazas in SLC

 Divorce and child custody proceedings can be both legally and emotionally complicated.
 If you need help navigating through the Utah child custody legal process, contact the Law Offices of David Pedrazas.
 With more than 20 years experience practicing family law, Attorney David Pedrazas has the skills and experience to guide you through any child custody case.
-Call 801-263-7078 today to schedule your free consultation.
+Call 801-263-7078 today to schedule your Legal Case Review.